twilio-professional-services/flex-project-template/docs/docs/feature-library/teams-view-enhancements.md

 The Agent Activity Summary table shows the count of agents in each of the pre-configured activities (from the Enhanced Activity Tile in the Queues View configuration) by agent team.
 Two additional columns are provided for Active Agents.
 The "Idle" column shows the number of Available agents with No Tasks.
 The "Busy" column shows the number of Available agents with at least one Task.

+This feature uses the list of Team names as configured in the Teams View Filters feature and the Activity configuration (colors and icons) from the Queues View Data Tiles.

 # Setup

 This feature can be enabled via the `flex-config` attributes.
 Just set the `teams_view_enhancements` `enabled` flag to `true` and set up the desired configuration.